This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 Best Vegetables for Containers

 I think that I’ve seen just about every type of fruit, berry, herb, and vegetable grown in containers.
-So if you’re wondering if you could grow one that’s suitable for your climate, there’s probably a way!
-The first things that you need to consider with each are how much room their roots need to grow so that you can choose the right size pot.
+So, if you’re wondering if you could grow one that’s suitable for your climate, there’s probably a way!
+The first thing that you need to consider with each is how much room their roots need to grow so that you can choose the right size pot.
 You’ll also need to know if they need a specific type of potting mix and if they need any special support or care.
 Some plants need quite large containers to grow, and the weight of these might not be an option if you’re growing on a balcony.

 There are even times when containers are the best option for growing certain types of edible crops.
 For example, if they’re spreaders and can be invasive, such as in the case of horseradish, Jerusalem artichoke, and the mint family.
 Blueberries also come to mind as an ideal container garden candidate.
 They grow best in slightly acidic soil; if your garden doesn’t have that, you can buy ericaceous compost from your local garden center.
 Use it to pot them up in containers with at least a 24″ diameter and depth, and they’ll be happy and productive.
 Here are some of the best vegetables to grow in containers, though: